meithan/AoC21/README.md

 To apply each rule we simply update the set corresponding to each cipher letter by computing the [set intersection](https://en.wikipedia.org/wiki/Intersection_(set_theory)) with the letters in the restriction; the `&` operator works as intersection when applied to Python sets.
 For instance, if at some point 'a' has been narrowed down to {'a', 'b', 'c', 'g'}, and we find an 'a' in a 3-letter word which means 'a' must translate into one of 'acf', then we compute the set intersection {'a', 'b', 'c', 'g'} & {'a', 'c', 'f'} = {'a', 'c'}.
 Thus, 'b' and 'g' have been ruled out.

 Once these rules have been applied, most cipher letters end up with a single remaining option, and we can use these solved letters to solve for the remaining ones.
 With this, the key has been deciphered, and we can now solve the problem by decoding the outputs of each entry.

+**Update**: Strategy 3: Deducing the numbers without breaking the cipher ([code](https://github.com/meithan/AoC21/blob/main/day08/day08_alt2.py))

+People on Reddit were commenting how they solved the problem without actually fully breaking the cipher (which is also what one my friends did), so I decided to try that solution strategy.

+As shown in Part 1, from the 10 given encoded numbers in each entry the numbers 1, 4, 7 and 8 are immediately identifiable, as they have unique numbers of segments: 3, 4, 3 and 7, respectively.
+The other six numbers either have 5 segments (2, 3 and 5) or 6 segments (0, 6 and 9).
+However, some of them contain enough unique segment patterns that it's possible to deduce which is which.
+Here's the solution algorithm:

+1. As for Part 1, we begin by identifying what cipher words correspond to the numbers 1, 4, 7 and 8 based on the number of letters (segments that are on):
+    - The only word with 2 letters is number **1**
+    - The only word with 4 letters is number **4**
+    - The only word with 3 letters is number **7**
+    - The only word with 7 letters is number **8**
+2. We look at the three 5-letter words.
+The only of the three that contains the 2-letter combination corresponding to 1 (which we already found) is number **2**.
+3. We now look at the three 6-letter words.
+The only one that *doesn't* contain the pattern for 1 is the number **6**.
+3. The 6-letter word that contains the pattern for 3 is the number **9**.
+4. The remaining 6-letter word is the number **0**.
+5. The 5-letter word that contains the pattern for 6 (which we previously found) is number **5**.
+6. The remaining 5-letter word is number **2**.

+We now know the cipher patterns that correspond to each number and can thus solve the remaining portion of the problem.
+To determine whether a given pattern is contained in another pattern, an idiomatic way is to store the patterns (the letters) in Python sets, for which `<=` works as [subset](https://en.wikipedia.org/wiki/Subset) operator.
+For instance `{'a', 'b'} <= {'a', 'b', 'c'}` yields `True`.

 ---